Combining Cannabis and Cold Medicine: Is It Safe?

 For most cannabis consumers, it is not advisable to mix weed with cold medicine.
 If you decide to use cannabis while taking cold medication, proceed with caution.
 Smoking can irritate the throat and lungs, which is undesirable when you're already dealing with a sore throat and coughing.
 Furthermore, cannabis consumption may exacerbate unwanted side effects of common cold medications, such as pain relievers like Tylenol or Advil.

-While many people turn to cannabis for relief from pain, inflammation, and sleep issues, an excessive dose can lead to dizziness or nausea, potentially worsening your condition.
+While many people turn to cannabis for relief from pain, epilepsy, inflammation, and sleep issues, an excessive dose can lead to dizziness or nausea, potentially worsening your condition.
 Numerous other remedies, apart from cold medicine, can alleviate cold symptoms without interacting with cannabis.

 Doctors typically recommend staying hydrated, resting, gargling with warm salt water, consuming warm liquids with honey, and using a humidifier.